bastantoine/bibtex-reference-generator/README.md

 # Bibtex online reference generator

-This repo contains a small script that given an url will generate a Bibtex reference with the most informations possible included to help you gain time.
+This repo contains a small script that given an url will generate a Bibtex or Biblatex reference with the most informations possible included to help you gain time.

 So you will be able to generate something like this: